mxguel/301-Days-Of-Code/log.md

 **Thoughts:**
 I finished up with the recover program to recover deleted JPEG files from a disk.
 Started on the new section that is focusing on linked lists, structs, and some stuff to come later.
 I'm surprised how quickly I moved through the problem.
 It seems that I wasn't checking whether certain values were NULL at appropriate times and managed to fix it quite quickly.
 The new lecture is complex too, but I'm hoping it will give me a better understanding and better intuition of when to use malloc.

 **Link to work:**
 No commits today.

+### Day 53: [04/05/2019]

+**Today's Progress:**
+* Linked lists
+* Structs

+**Thoughts:**
+Spent the short amount of time I had today to code reviewing linked lists and structs and their properties.
+I should be able to finish watching the rest of the lecture by Sunday to move onto the shorts then the PSet.

+**Link to work:**
+No commits today.